AaltoSciComp/scicomp-docs/triton/tut/serial.rst

 start your code in a structured way in order for this to work.
 Our `previous tutorial <interactive>` showed how to run things directly from the command line, without any scripting needed.

-Now let's see how to put these into scripts for making things more automated and reproducible.
+Now let's see how to put these into scripts.
+Scripts allow jobs to run asynchronously, in batch, and without human supervision.

 A basic script
 ==============